AnandReddy1137/Python/README.md

 # Python
-This repo is mainly for creating python programs.
-Data structures implemented with pythons
+This repo is mainly created for beginners to learn python coding from the scratch.

 ## Python basics